jbuerkle/WoWsRibbonBingo/README.md

 8. Exceptions to rule 7 which allow you to retry and keep your unlocked rewards:
     - 8a: The match was less than 12 minutes long, **and** you were alive at the end of the match.
     - 8b: The player difference at the end of the match was 5 or more players, **and:**
-        - In case of a loss, you were one of the last 7 players alive on your team.
         - In case of a win, you were alive at the end of the match.
+        - In case of a loss (or a draw), you were one of the last 7 players alive on your team.
     - 8c: You had an unfair disadvantage (examples: obvious stream sniping, AFK player or griefer on your team).
 This is ultimately at the discretion of the challenge's host.
     - 8d: You have an extra life.
-9. How to gain extra lives:
+9. Rules for extra lives:
-    - 9a: You gain 2 tokens for every match which applies to rule 8a or 8b.
+    - 9a: You gain 1 token for every match which applies to rule 8a or 8b.
-    - 9b: You gain 1 token for every successful match (rule 7).
+    - 9b: You gain 1 token for every successful match (as per rule 7).
 This rule stacks with rule 9a.
     - 9c: 6 tokens are automatically converted to 1 extra life.
     - 9d: Whenever an unsuccessful match would otherwise end the challenge for you, in case you have an extra life, it is automatically consumed, and you keep any unlocked rewards (rule 8d).
+    - 9e: Unused extra lives are converted to 6 subs each at the end of the challenge.
+Unused tokens are not converted.
 10. The challenge is "double or nothing" style.
 After every successful match, you can choose to either:
     - Go to the next level and attempt to double your current reward, or:
     - End the challenge and immediately receive your current reward.